-If the property was used in your trade or business, the gain or loss is a section 1231 gain or loss.
+If the property was used in your trade or business and you held it for more than 1 year, the gain or loss is a section 1231 gain or loss.
+For more information, see Section 1231 Property in chapter 23.